 Hygiene & convenience: The patient can remove the aligners when eating or brushing.

 Comfort: Custom fit and minimally invasive.
-No wires and brackets.
+No wires or brackets.

 Viewing: See a 3D representation of the before and after of the desired objectives.